blocksecteam/BpfChecker/README.md

 The following toolchains are required to be installed in advanced:

+- Clang
-- clang
+- Rust Toolchain
-- rust toolchain
+- Ninja, Cmake

 ### Usage